Actions Speak Louder Than Words: UCDSB Celebrates Differences and Kindness for Pink Shirt Day

 The last Wednesday of February is widely known as Pink Shirt Day, and one that students and staff across the Upper Canada District School Board (UCDSB) recognize each year.

-The intent of Pink Shirt Day is to raise Students participate in Pink Shirt Dayawareness and promote conversations about anti-bullying to foster a more kind, caring, and inclusive world.
-Pink Shirt Day began in 2007 after two
+The intent of Pink Shirt Day is to raise awareness and promote conversations about anti-bullying to foster a more kind, caring, and inclusive world.
+Pink Shirt Day began in 2007 after two Nova Scotia high school students took a stand against bullying when their classmate was bullied for wearing a pink shirt.

 The UCDSB is committed to preparing all of our students for a successful life.
 We are actively working towards reducing achievement gaps and improving learning outcomes for all students, regardless of class, gender, race, ethnicity, disability, sexual orientation, and other historical forms of marginalization.
 Through awareness, education, and policies, we can all help to make our schools safer and more inclusive places for all.